 When firm, cut into 16 pieces.

-This snack is quick and easy to fix, so it can be prepared and cooled in less time than it takes for a 30 minute meal.
-It's one of my gluten-free recipes that is also popular with people who have no food allergies.
-It is wheat-free, barley-free and rye-free, as well as egg-free and vegetarian.
+This gluten-free snack is quick and easy to fix, so it can be prepared and cooled in less time than it takes for a 30 minute meal.
+It’s egg-free and vegetarian.
 Depending on the chocolate you use, it can also be dairy-free and refined sugar-free.

 Amy’s Simply Sugar and Gluten-Free for the final day of the 6-week Gluten-Free Holiday event.